Improve Your Social Skills (2014) is a practical guide to help readers improve their social skills and social intelligence.

 He says that, as a man with Asperger syndrome, he was socially awkward growing up, but that he improved immensely with constant work and focused self-development.

-Wendler holds a doctorate in clinical psychology from George Fox University, is the founder of the biggest social skills community on Reddit, and is an active blogger at his personal website.
+Wendler holds a doctorate in clinical psychology from George Fox University, is the founder of the biggest social skills community on Reddit, and is an active blogger on his personal website.

 Foundations: Overcoming Social Anxiety